 If you can’t be with extended family, why not set up a video conference?
 Many online video conferencing tools are free, and easy to set up right from your computer or smartphone.
 You schedule a date and time and send your guests the generated conference code.
 This is a great tool to use to stay connected with loved ones.
 Here’s a guide to the many options available.

 It’s fun getting mail that’s not a bill or sales flyer.
 Why not make your own Easter cards and mail them?
-Print these customizable Easter greetings to send to family and friends. (note: These are available to print or as eCards.)
+You can print customizable Easter greetings found online to send to family and friends.

 3. Zero Waste Egg Hunts